xinyzhang9/socket_io/README.md

 '#': select a pokemon randomly
 '~': view your pokemon information at any time
 '+': add AI to the battle
-'-': remove AI and reset the battle
+'-': reset your game status

 #### battle commands
 'r' for rock, 's' for scissors, 'p' for paper.